MarksMultiverse/MMblog/content/docs/BICEP-automate-AIB.md

 ```

 The name value of the three resources created here all have variables in them.
 I prefer this to keep track of my image deployment.
 The `'Microsoft.VirtualMachineImages/imageTemplates/run/action'` action is not required for the actions done in the `RG-image` resource group.
-But is is required for the build of the image in the `RG-temp` and I want to use the same Managed Identity for this.
+But it is required for the build of the image in the `RG-temp` and I want to use the same Managed Identity for this.

 ### Set the Custom Role on the build resource group
 In the `aib-roletemp.bicep` file we assign the combination of the Managed Identity and Custom Role to the build resource group (`RG-temp`).